dfelinto/blender-manual/manual/video_editing/sequencer/editing.rst

 This is similar to moving but is useful for extending (or shortening) time around the current frame.

-All selected strip handles to the "mouse side" of the current frame indicator will transform together, so you can change the duration of the current frame.
+All selected strip handles to the "mouse side" of the current frame indicator will transform together, so you can change the duration of strips at the current frame.

 .. hint::